-(This is a talk I gave today at Marketing Festival in Prague.)
+This is a talk I gave in Prague.
+See the deck.

 Thank you, everyone, for having me here today.

 In regards to the video that you just saw combining Venus the 1980s Bananarama song and Venus the later brand of razor blades, I will introduce this talk with one observation.

 I do not remember most “content” that I saw yesterday.
 But 30 years after seeing that TV advertisement, I still want to shave my legs whenever I hear the song Venus.
 And in case you have not noticed, I’m a guy.

 So, in that context, I will explore the “content” craze that we have seen over the past 10 years and argue that we can create better content by actually stopping our use of the word “content.”

 A summary: The problem with content marketing today is that everyone from media companies to agencies to consumer brands has become a publisher who is filling the web with stuff that is 99% useless and ignored.
 We need to do better partly because the word “content” itself has become meaningless.

 All too often, people who use the word “content” have no idea what marcom collateral they want to create, no idea why they should produce it, and no idea how they should measure it because the word “content” means nothing precise, specific, or useful anymore.
 To be successful content marketers in the future, we need an entirely different approach based on the traditional marcom process that very few marketers discuss anymore.

 But let’s start at the beginning.
 Yes, Bill Gates wrote in 1996 that “content is king.”
 And what did he mean?
 That the Internet allowed anyone to become a media company, cheaply and easily.
 But if you are a business that sells a product or service — rather than the media itself — is that a good idea?